ceumicrodata/handbook/onboarding/server.md

 After the installation you need to install these extensions:

-"Remote-SSH", "Remote-SSH: Editing Configuration Files", "Jupyter Keymap".
+"Remote-SSH", "Remote-SSH: Editing Configuration Files", "Jupyter Keymap", "Julia", "StataRun"

+Recommended extensions: Makey, Python, GitHub Copilot (shareware)

 You have to set up two configurations files: